Bargaining: A Beginner’s Guide

 A collective agreement is a contract that determines things like how much money you make, what benefits you are entitled to, what protections you have, and so on.
 Bargaining only ends when you—the membership—vote to accept a new collective agreement presented by the Bargaining Team.
 If the membership feels like our needs are not being met, there are a variety of responses we can take, including third-party mediation or a strike mandate vote.

 It’s crucial for you to make your voice heard throughout the process, so that you can help the Bargaining Team advocate for your needs!
 CUPE 3903 believes in open bargaining, which means any member of the union is permitted to be a part of the bargaining process or attend bargaining meetings as observers.
 We fought hard for open bargaining, and it helps to make the bargaining process fair and democratic.
 Take advantage of this opportunity!
-Every CUPE 3903 member should pay attention to the bargaining process and make their voice heard.
+Every CUPE 3903 member should pay attention and feel empowered to participate.

 Bargaining & You